MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagementMobileAppAsiOSLobAppContentVersionFile.md

 ```

 ### -IsDependency
+Indicates whether this content file is a dependency for the main content file.
-Whether the content file is a dependency for the main content file.
+TRUE means that the content file is a dependency, FALSE means that the content file is not a dependency and is the main content file.
+Defaults to FALSE.

 ```yaml
 Type: SwitchParameter